codecraft26/Infloso-fullstack/README.md

 npm test
 \`\`\`

-## Deployment

-Instructions for deploying the backend to production (e.g., Heroku, AWS, etc.).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.